Last Updated July, 2020

 Dendropark “Oleksandriya” and Bila Tserkva Town

-In the city of Bila Tserkva, an hour’s drive from Kiev, a beautiful park “Oleksandriya” offers a place for relaxation and interesting walks.
+In the city of Bila Tserkva, an hour’s drive from Kyiv, a beautiful park “Oleksandriya” offers a place for relaxation and interesting walks.

 But the park is not the only reason to travel to Bila Tserkva.
 The town itself is also an interesting place to spend a day in.